 Hello summer!
 It’s been a long time, but it’s back, and it’s (hopefully) going to be glorious.
 If you’re planning on digging your toes into the sand and playing in the surf – like we are – we’ve compiled a list of the best beaches in New England to help you out.
 So grab some sunscreen, a blanket, and tasty beach fare and get ready to explore New England’s best places to soak up summer.

 Fancy a long stretch of beach with gentle surf, scenic spots and plenty of activities for the kiddos?
 You’ll find it at Hammonasset Beach State Park, where the 2-mile-long shore borders not only the Atlantic, but a nearby nature preserve as well.
-The waves are gentle and calm thanks to its location on Long Island Sound, making it one of the best beaches in New England for families.
-More than 500 campsites dot the park’s 1,000 acres, and the Meigs Point Nature Center is a great place to explore the area’s natural habitat, with interactive exhibits, a touch tank, and plenty of educational programs taking place year-round.
-Weekday fees are $15 for nonresidents, $9 for Connecticut residents; weekend fees are $22 for nonresidents, $13 for residents.
+The waves are gentle and calm thanks to its location on the Long Island Sound, making it one of the best beaches in New England for families.
+More than 500 campsites dot the park’s 1,000 acres.
+You can even visit the Meigs Point Nature Center while you’re there!
+Parking is free for Connecticut residents.
+Non-resident fees are $15 on weekdays, $22 on weekends and holidays.

 Acadia National Park, Bar Harbor, Maine

 Since 1961, when President John F. Kennedy signed legislation creating the Cape Cod National Seashore, nearly 40 miles of pristine shoreline have been protected from development.
 You’ll find one of its six beaches – Race Point Beach – at the very tip of the Cape’s arm in Provincetown, jutting into the Atlantic.
 The views of the endless seas are breathtaking.
 Oftentimes you can see whales and a seal or two off in the distance.
 There are no concessions, so bring a picnic lunch and drinks.
-The Old Harbor Life-Saving Station, a circa-1897 building moved by barge from Chatham to Provincetown in 1977, is open daily from 2 to 4 p.m.
-If you feel like a little exercise, you can hop on the Province Lands Bike Path, which connects to nearby Herring Cove Beach and the Province Lands Visitor Center.
-The daily vehicle fee is $20, and $3 for pedestrians and bicyclists.
+You can also explore the grounds of the Old Harbor Life-Saving Station, a circa-1897 building moved by barge from Chatham to Provincetown in 1977.
+If you want a little exercise, you can hop on the Province Lands Bike Trail, which connects to nearby Herring Cove Beach and the Province Lands Visitor Center.
+The daily vehicle fee is $25, and $15 for pedestrians and bicyclists.

 I’m a Rhode Island girl, born and bred, so it was tough for me to pick just one favorite beach in the Ocean State.
 But if you’re looking for waves, whether it’s for surfing or boogie boarding, you can’t beat Narragansett Town Beach.
-Yes, you pay for both parking and admission, but what you get in return is a mile-long beach that’s spotless and sandy, with the added benefit of watching surfers plying the waves.
+Yes, you must park on the street or the designated visitor’s lot (the other lots are for residents/pass holders only) and pay admission, but what you get in return is a mile-long beach that’s spotless and sandy, with the added benefit of watching surfers plying the waves.
 Plus, you’re right in the heart of a thriving beach town.
-Just across the street you’ll find tons of eateries – everything from classic seafood fare to Mexican – as well as shopping and ice cream spots.
+Just across the street you’ll find tons of eateries – everything from classic seafood fare to crepes – as well as shopping and ice cream spots.
 The wall ringing the beach is a popular spot to sit and indulge in some serious people-watching, especially with an ice-cold cone of gelato in your hand.
-Daily admission is $8; children 11 and under are free.
-Parking fees (cash only) are $10 on weekdays, $15 on weekends and holidays.
-New this year are free sunscreen stations for patrons, so lather up!
+Daily admission is $12 for adults.
+Children ages 11 and under get in free.
+Parking in the West Lot $10 on weekdays and $15 on weekends and holidays.

 North Bennington, Vt.